rust-lang/log/README.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured
 ```

-Note that `env_logger::init()` can only be called once, so logging can only be
+Note that `env_logger::init()` needs to be called in each test in which you
-enabled for one test at a time.
+want to enable logging.
 Additionally, the default behavior of tests to
 run in parallel means that logging output may be interleaved with test output.
 Either run tests in a single thread by specifying `RUST_TEST_THREADS=1` or by
 running one test by specifying its name as an argument to the test binaries as